Dental Tourism – Mexico

 Proximity to the United States means that many American medical professionals are educated in Mexico and vice-versa.
 Health care is generally equivalent to the American standard, with local hospitals and dental clinics equipped to latest equipment and hygiene standards.
 Mexican healthcare may be 75% cheaper on the exchange rate.
 However, it is arguably equally as good.

 Dental Services in Mexico

 Registration and oversight of dentists falls within the remit of the Asociación Dental Mexicana (or Mexican Dental Association).
 This non-profit body issues certificates of technical compliance and good standing.
 These and reciprocity with its American counterparts are an assurance of world-class dental service services.

 The country has many modern airports.
-Benito Juárez International Airport - IATA: MEX, ICAO: MMMX - is the second-largest Latin American hub.
+Benito Juárez International Airport (MEX) is the second-largest Latin American hub.
 Over thirty million passengers fly in annually from approximately one hundred international departure points.
 It connects to a further two hundred and twenty regional facilities.
 Those adjacent to urban centers benefit from a variety of airport-to-city transport choices.

 According to the World Tourism Organization Mexico is the most visited American country after the United States.
 Its most notable attractions include enigmatic mesoamerican ruins, spectacular nature reserves, sun-soaked beaches as good as any, and vibrant city festivals with street parades.
 There is so much to see and do in this diverse country that we prefer not to make firm recommendations.
 We recommend you click through to the official Visit Mexico website, and let your imagination roam free there.